skilesare/immortality/achieving_supersociety/loan-officers.md

 Loan officers make their money off of the prefs paid from the accounts they give loans to.
+As the loan is paid back the number of prefs owned will be netted between the amount of the loans and the amount paid back.
+The loan officer may decide to forgive the loan to covert it to an investment.
+This forgiveness should not be taxed as it will encourage creating value with borrowed capital.